Apply

 APEGS Requirements and Recommended Order of Courses

-On this page, we have information on the course requirements for receiving an APEGS accredited Geology or Environmental Geoscience degree from URegina, and on the recommended order of courses to complete your degree in a timely fashion.
-Please speak to our departmental course advisors for advice on the recommended order of courses in addition to reading through the documents below, since other factors may influence your course order planning.
+On this page, we have information on the course requirements for receiving an APEGS accredited Geology or Environmental Geoscience degree from URegina, and the recommended order of courses to complete your degree in a timely fashion.
+Please speak to our departmental course advisors for advice on the recommended order of courses.
+Also, read through the documents below, since other factors may influence your course order planning.

-Most Geology courses are offered only once a year, so if you miss one course your graduation may be delayed by one year or more.
+Most Earth Science (ESC) courses are offered only once a year, so if you miss one course your graduation may be delayed by one year or more.
 Follow the suggested course order as closely as possible.

-For a list of common questions and answers regarding APEGS course requirements for our programs review the FAQ below.
+For a list of common questions and answers regarding APEGS and our program course requirements, review the FAQ below.

 Geology Requirements